scmschmidt/simple_deployment/README.md

 - A shutdowned machine would normally get redeployed, because the IP address is not present anymore.
   We ignoring changes to the IP address, therefore shutdowned machines get ignored an represented with an empty IP address.
 If they have been restarted, an additional `terraform apply` or `terraform refresh` is necessary to update the state.
 Keep in mind, that the newly started machine will get a new IP address!

+### simple_baremetal

+- This is an exotic foreigner amongst the others.
+It does not deploys anything, but expects already installed and configured systems.
+It only switches between btrfs snapshots.

 ## Changelog